Windows Multi-Source (NG-SIEM)

 workers: 4

-This fragment defines the base sink for windows logs with core settings like event size, batch size, and optional compression.
+This fragment defines the base sink for Windows logs with core settings such as event size, batch size, and optional compression.

 6. yaml